Coping with abandonment

 - The children have an inconsistent relationship with one parent.

 - The parent who left may send an occasional card or gift, phone periodically, or drop by to visit every year or so.
-However, this kind of parent is mostly absent.
+Yet, this kind of parent is mostly absent.

 If abandonment occurs gradually, over time: